PaulKinlan/paul.kinlan.me/content/2015-07-31-slicing-the-web.markdown

 when considering the competition of native platforms.

 As a term, I find that **SLICE** is a great way to quickly address benefits of the web today.
-It misses out a couple of benefits of the web such as the ability to deploy updates instantly &mdash; **SLUICE** isn't a great acronym  &mdash; but that is ok, **SLICE** as an acronym works well.
+It misses out a couple of major benefits of the web such as the ability to deploy updates instantly &mdash; **SLUICE** isn't a great acronym  &mdash; but that is ok, **SLICE** as an acronym works well.